t8js/router/README.md

 ## Initialization

+A `Route` instance exposes methods for URL navigation without full-page reloads resembling the similar methods exposed by `window.location` for regular URL navigation.

 ```js
 import { Route } from "@t8/router";

 let route = new Route();
 ```

-🔹 The `new Route(location)` constructor accepts an optional URL location.
-In the browser, the current URL is implied if `location` is omitted.
+⬥ The `new Route(url)` constructor accepts an optional URL.
+In the browser, the current URL is implied if `url` is omitted.

 ## Navigation